KipK/vtherm_adaptive_tpi/README.md

 - `versatile_thermostat`
 - `vtherm_api`

-The current manifest uses the main branch of `vtherm_api`, so development should be done with compatible versions of both sides.
+Development should be done with compatible versions of both sides.